Azure/azure-sdk/docs/android/implementation.md

 Android developers need to concern themselves with the runtime environment they are running in.
 The Android ecosystem is fragmented, with a wide variety of runtimes deployed.

-{% include requirement/MUST id="android-library-sync-support" %} support at least Android API level 16 and later (Jelly Bean).
+{% include requirement/MUST id="android-library-sync-support" %} support at least Android API level 15 and later (Ice Cream Sandwich).
 This value can be found in your project's top level `build.gradle` file as `minSdkVersion`.

 There are two things that are of concern when discussing the minimum API level to choose:

 1. The minimum API level that Google supports.
 2. The reach of selecting a particular API level.

 We require the minimum API level that Google supports that reaches the most Android devices while still allowing for the use of widely adopted tools by the developer community, such as popular HTTP clients or serialization libraries.
-We have currently landed on API level 16, which covers about 99.8% of all Android devices (as of January of 2021).
+We have currently landed on API level 15, which covers more than 99.8% of all Android devices (as of May 2021).
 The reach of a particular API level can be found when clicking "Help me choose" in Android Studio's "Create New Project" screen, after selecting the type of project to create.

 {% include requirement/MUST id="android-library-target-sdk-version" %} set the `targetSdkVersion` to be API level 26 or higher in your project's top level `build.gradle` file.